UP CM Adityanath lauds election of labourer's wife as block panchayat head | Politics

 - India

-Uttar Pradesh Chief Minister Yogi Adityanath on Monday lauded the election of Gita Devi, a social worker and wife of a labourer, as the block panchayat head from Prayagpur.
+Uttar Pradesh Chief Minister Yogi Adityanath on Monday lauded the election of Gita Devi, a social worker and wife of a labourer, as the block panchayat head from Prayagpur in the state's Bahraich district.

 A resident of Belva Padampur, Devi is well known among locals for her work towards the prevention of the spread of coronavirus, according to villagers.